Get your coin. Make rent.

 Your Coin

-Once your coin is unlocked, which means you’ve got it sitting in front of you, you can use it in future scenes to attempt to resolve the plot.
+Once your coin is unlocked, which means you’ve got it sitting in front of you, you can use it in future scenes to attempt to resolve your plot.

 You can only ever unlock one coin.
 You can’t have multiple coins stacked up in front of you.
-You can’t use your coin in the same scene that you unlock it – you have to wait until at least your next scene.
+And you can’t use your coin in the same scene that you unlock it – you have to wait until at least your next scene.

 Hush’s Classic Question is “Are you baddie or baby?”
 So if you’re playing as Hush, every situation is an opportunity to demonstrate that you’re either a fierce, flawless baddie or a lovable, vulnerable baby.
 In some episodes, we see Hush’s baddie side; in other episodes, its her baby side that shines through.